-There is a difference between Mb/s and MB/s, a small ‘b’ means Bits and since there are 8 bits to a byte you have to divide the number by 8 to get theoretical maximum data transfer rates in Bytes (capital ‘B’).
+There is a difference between Mb/s and MB/s; a small ‘b’ means Bits, and since there are 8 bits to a byte, you have to divide the number by 8 to get theoretical maximum data transfer rates in Bytes (capital ‘B’).

 No, the single best upgrade you can do to an old computer doesn’t involve new hardware at all.
 Just a $5 tube of grease:

-So, pretty much the single best upgrade you can do – both in terms of performance-per-dollar and overall system stability – is to just pull off your heatsink and replace the old thermal paste with some better stuff.
+So, pretty much the single best upgrade you can do – both in terms of performance-per-dollar and overall system stability – is to pull off your heatsink and replace the old thermal paste with some better stuff.

-This is what the thermal paste on my 6-year-old laptop looked like when I took its heatsink off – less of a paste and more of a powder:
+It is what the thermal paste on my 6-year-old laptop looked like when I took its heatsink off – less of a paste and more of a powder:

 With $2 of new paste, an hour of disassembly, and a little bit of cleaning, this computer runs faster, quieter, and 15 degrees cooler at idle.

-Can’t beat that.
+You can’t beat that.

 Edit for all the SSD comments: